SamVerschueren/Take-A-Look-Inside-Web/README.md

 - The app itself
     can be found in the app folder
-- The mobile website version of the app, without video functionallity but provides a link to the google play store can be found in the Site folder
+- The mobile website version of the app, without video functionallity but provides a link to the google play store can be found in the site folder
-- An administration application to add/edit/remove different buildings and movies to the database can be found in the Admin folder
+- An administration application to add/edit/remove different buildings and movies to the database can be found in the admin folder